Management consultants work with organisations to solve problems and recommend improvements to strengthen business performance.

 - resilient and able to cope with stress

-- able to work alone and in a team, but also provide leadership and motivation.
+- able to work well alone and in a team.

 Useful experience for management consultants includes: